Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

 make sure your room is at a comfortable temperature and as dark as possible listen to relaxing music or nature sounds during the day and when trying to sleep avoid caffeine
-If you’re having a hard time sleeping, consider talking to your doctor for additional ideas that work better for your specific situation.
+If you’re having a hard time sleeping, consider seeking professional guidance for additional ideas that work better for your specific situation.
 Consider leaning on your partner, family, and friends to get in a nap when you can.

 Save time for yourself
 Even though you might find it challenging at first, saving time for a few relaxation techniques, if possible, is one of the most effective ways to support your well-being.